pentaho-jrice/jrice-hadoop-apache/wiki/setup/ssh-into-vm.md

-# Step 6 - SSH Into VM
+# Step 6 - SSH Into Your New VM

 If all went well and it did not error out.....